nprapps/dailygraphics/README.md

 You'll now need to create a folder to hold the graphics created and deployed by this rig.
 This is configured in `app_config.GRAPHICS_PATH` and defaults to `../graphics`.

-**NPR Visuals:** Graphics are stored in a separate, private repository, and `app_config.GRAPHICS_PATH` points to that folder.
+**NPR users:** Graphics are stored in a separate, private repository, and `app_config.GRAPHICS_PATH` points to that folder.
 You will need to separately `git clone` that repository.

-**Outside of NPR:** You can choose to keep your work in a separate version-controlled repository, as we do, or you can change the `app_config.GRAPHICS_PATH` to point to a folder inside of `dailygraphics`.
+**All other users:** You can choose to keep your work in a separate version-controlled repository, as we do, or you can change the `app_config.GRAPHICS_PATH` to point to a folder inside of `dailygraphics`.

 Configuration
 -------------